vanshikak-hestabit/Launchpad/new_voice_agent/README.md

 - User profile management
 - Analytics dashboard

-## License

-This project is open for learning and development purposes.

-## Author

-Built as part of a Voice AI SaaS application project.

-If you'd like, I can also generate:
-- A more professional production-ready README
-- A GitHub portfolio-optimized version
-- A version tailored for investors or demo presentation
-- Deployment instructions (Vercel / Railway / Render)

 This structure is already solid.
 What matters next is feature depth, not layout.